COVID19Tracking/covid-publishing-api/README.md

 Data Convert is a standalone Python module that gets data from the google sheet and converts it into a typed and filtered Pandas DataFrame based on a meta-data file.

-It uses the Google Sheets Python API and a read-only OAUTH api account.
-The account credentials are stored in the repo as an encrypted file to make it easy to run locally while avoid getting pinged by external security review systems.
-[The security risk is minimal because it is a public worksheet and a read-only account -- the Google auth system does not appear to support anonymous accounts.]

 To view the JSON for the current worksheet under development, run
     > python tab_working.py
 To view the JSON for the Checks tab, run